 Technology Marches On: During the run of the show, Jessica goes from typing manuscripts on a typewriter to using a computer, as reflected in updated opening credits.
 The final movie shows that Jessica has even begun using a laptop.

 Trans Atlantic Equivalent: More than a few people have mentioned that Jessica Fletcher could be considered an American Miss Marple.
 This is especially hilarious because Angela Lansbury has played both.
 In fact, the opening of "The Murder of Sherlock Holmes" is practically a direct lift from the opening of The Mirror Crack'd, the film in which Lansbury played Miss Marple.

 This even happens with recurring guest stars.
 Ron Masak, before joining the cast as Sheriff Mort Metzger, appeared in two earlier episodes (the first playing a cop in New York!).

 William Windom played one of the guilty party in "Funeral at Fifty-Mile" before appearing as Dr. Seth Hazlitt in the second season.

 Madlyn Rhue, before playing Cabot Cove's librarian in later seasons, appeared earlier as a victim's widow in "Seal of the Confessional".

-Leslie Nielsen appeared in the first season as the captain of a cruise ship when Jessica gets involved with a murder aboard the ship.
-He turned up again in season three as an old admirer of Jessica's who spots her on the street, plants a huge kiss on her lips then shortly after gets accused of murder.
+Leslie Nielsen appears in the first season as the captain of a cruise ship when Jessica gets involved with a murder aboard the ship.
+He turns up again in season three as an old admirer of Jessica's who spots her on the street, plants a huge kiss on her lips, then shortly after gets accused of murder.